rakhimov/scram/doc/input_file.rst

     - The hierarchical structure of a fault tree must be strict:

         + The top event is the first gate in the input file fault tree description.
-        + The parent must be defined before its children.
+        + Gates must appear as children before they are defined.

     - Event names are not case sensitive.
     - Trailing white spaces are ignored.